trusona/trusona-wordpress-plugin/readme.txt

 5. Return to your WordPress account and logout.
 When you try to log back in, you will see the "#NoPasswords Login" button.

-6. Click on this "#NoPasswords Login" button and follow the prompts to open the Trusona app.
+6. Tap on `#NoPasswords Login` and follow the prompts to open the Trusona app.

-7. Click “Accept” in the Trusona app.
-And voila!
+7. Tap `Accept` in the Trusona app.
+Follow the prompts to go back to the browser and voila!
 You logged in to your WordPress account without needing a password!

 == Frequently Asked Questions ==